I Forgot the Moves

 - Practice regularly, ideally daily, even for a few minutes.

 - Practice as soon as you get home to cement what you learnt during the class.

-- Avoid getting caught up on the details, go for flow.
+- If you tend to over think, avoid getting caught up on the details, go for shape and flow.

 - Relax more.